alexpineda/titan-reactor/CREATING_PLUGINS.md

   "name": "@titan-reactor-plugin/my-cool-plugin",
   "description": "My Cool Plugin",
   "version": "1.0.0",
-  "keywords": ["titan-reactor-plugin"]
+  "keywords": ["titan-reactor-plugin"],
+  "peerDependencies": {
+        "titan-reactor": "0.5.0"
   }
+}
 ```

 You'll first need a `package.json` under your plugin folder with at least a unique name and version.
 We use the [npm package.json spec](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) for our conventions here.
-For your version number it is required you use semver `1.0.0`, `2.0.0` etc for updates.
+For your version number it is required you use semver `1.0.0`, `2.0.0` etc for updates. `peerDependencies` lets Titan Reactor know about compatibility.

 ## How it works